Southern hairy-nosed wombat: Feeding and energy

+Biology

 Burrow system and activities

 Example wombat warren, with multiple entries visible.

 Southern hairy-nosed wombats dig and live in burrows which they connect into warrens with many entrances.
 These warrens are their prime refuges and are shared by up to 10 individuals.
 A wombat digs with its fore claws while sitting up.
 It leaves its new burrow backwards and pushes out soil with all its paws.
 The central warren is surrounded by a circle of small, simple burrows 100-150 m from it.
 The small burrows along the outer edges is where young wombats go when they are displaced from the central warren.
 Wombats may favour a certain burrow and not share it with others.
 However, there is no monopolization of burrows.
 Wombats move between burrows and even warrens.
 Male wombats are territorial towards wombats from other warrens, possibly to defend food resources and the warren refuges.
 Trails of droppings connect the burrows.
 The males also mark their territory with anal scent secretions by rubbing their backs and rumps on objects.
 Fights between males over territories or mates do occur and involve bites to the ears, flanks, or rumps.
 Also, a dominance hierarchy exists among males.